 The company Twiliner offers a new night travel experience with buses whose seats can be fully reclined.
 The connections run from city center to city center without detours via airports.
 The concept is aimed at travelers looking for an alternative to air and rail travel.

-The buses offer free Wi-Fi and power outlets at every seat.
-In the lower deck there is a toilet, changing room and snack bar with various drinks and snacks.
-Each seat has its own storage, a work table, USB ports and reading light.
-Water, coffee and internet are provided at no extra cost.
+Every seat in Twiliner buses is equipped with free Wi-Fi and power outlets.
+In the lower area of the buses there is a toilet, a changing room and a snack bar with drinks and snacks.
+The seats feature personal storage, a table, USB chargers and a reading light.
+Water, coffee and Wi-Fi are available free of charge.

 Per person, Twiliner includes one suitcase (maximum 23 kg) and one carry-on item (maximum 5 kg).
 These are transported in the luggage compartment.
 At the seat itself there is only space for small bags or backpacks.
 Additional luggage incurs charges.